Get Started with Search

 You can also click the Saved Searches tab to access the Saved Searches page, where you can view a list of your saved searches, scheduled saved searches, and saved searches not on a schedule.
 From the Saved Search tab, you can managed your saved searches, including editing the search query, schedule, tags, and recipients, or adding a schedule to a saved search, and deleting searches.
 For more information, see Saved and Scheduled Searches.

 You can set up notifications to alert you and others, or send an alert to a connector, when a scheduled search is complete.
 The search and notification can help you keep records and track any changes.
 For more information, see Create a search schedule and notification.

 You can download search results from completed scheduled searches and recent searches from the Downloads page and from the Search page.
 Click the Downloads tab in the Search page.
 Click DOWNLOAD to export the search results to a CSV file.
 You can also edit the schedule, and input the scheduled search query for search.
 Click SCHEDULE to edit the search schedule in the Saved Search Schedule form.
 Click SEARCH to input the scheduled search query for search.

 You can also download results from the Search page.
 Click Saved Searches, and then click the recent search for which you want to download search results.
 To view a list of all your search results from schedules searches, click See More to be redirected to the Downloads page.
 For more information, see Downloads.

 The Help side panel provides a library of fields organized by data types that you can add to the Expert mode search query.
 In Search Expert mode, click Help to access the Help side panel.
 The help fields allow you quickly to create effective searches that address the security concerns and goals for your organization.
-You can then save your searches for later use with the Save Search feature.
-For more information, see Search Help Fields.
+For more information, see Search Help Query Builder.